seyfi-hobbies/STC-C51-Game-Kit/README.md

 I use version 4.2.0

 - Keil to SDCC
+https://github.com/ywaby/keil2sdcc
-  This is a good tool to convert Keil C code to SDCC style. if you write to much code in Keil and way passed 2K limit you might want to convert your code to SDCC (there are some differences) https://github.com/ywaby/keil2sdcc
+This is a good tool to convert Keil C code to SDCC style.

+If you write to much code in Keil and way passed 2K limit you might want to convert your code to SDCC (there are some differences)